-Guidelines and Standards for the Practice of Therapeutic Touch
+Guidelines & Standards for the Practice of TT

 Therapeutic Touch International Association &